5 Ways to Honor World Infertility Awareness Month 2024

 For me and my husband, Infertility Awareness Month is about looking back at one of the most difficult moments in my family’s life and feeling pride.

-It’s about recognizing the struggle 1-in-8 couples are forced to deal with on their quest to becoming a family.
+It’s about recognizing the struggle 1-in-6 people of reproductive age are forced to deal with on their quest to growing their family.

 It’s about caring for the people who are still waiting for their happily ever after.